 The in-house photography developed and imaginative festish themes outfits became part of their work as well.
 High leather boots, long leather gloves, lace bras and panties, satin corsets, gartner belts, silk stockings and patent leather high heels are just some examples of the products they were selling.
 Their main sales outlet was via a mail-order catalog, La Lingerie Moderne (photographed by Ostra Studio), and magazine advertisements in La Vie Parisienne, Le Sourire, and most likely London Life.

-They had only one major rival, Diana Slip, also based in Paris.
+They had only one major rival, Diana Slip (owned by Leon Vidal), also based in Paris.
 In America, the only significant dealer in fetish paraphernalia and photography (much of it imported from France) at that time was Charles Guyette in New York.

 They also sold erotic photos of bondage, whipping and spanking from well-known photographers such as H. Manuel and Ostra Studio (a division of Biederer Studio).
 For 15 years the company and brand retained a lucrative monopoly on luxury and rare fetish lingerie and then their story ends the same as that of the Biederer Brothers: